RusticKey/human-motion-compilation/README.md

   * Spatial Transformation (using flow information, etc)
   * Conditioned Generation (pose label map, etc)

-  Papers should be chronologically ordered.
-This project page is only intended to supplement my studies and research where everything is (hopefully nicely) organized into one place.
 Papers are also split into several sub-categories (ones with the project page):
   * Novel View Synthesis - This category is about rendering/generating an image of a human within another pose
   * Motion Retargeting, Representation, Continuation - This category is about the modeling of human motion as well as skeletal prediction
   * 3D Human Digitization - From a(n ideally) single image, this category deals with 3D human generation along with texture and shape inference from unseen angles